mesosphere/d2iq-engineering-blog/content/posts/improved-crd-validation-with-common-expression-language/index.md

 And it even allows for extension... via the API itself.
 If you're reading this, you probably already know that, but every time I remember this it still impresses me!

-The API resource used to declare API extensions is called [`CustomResourceDefinition`][CustomResourceDefinition] (`CRD` for short) and it is in the `apiextensions.k8s.io/v1` API group/version.
-When a `CRD` resource is created, the API server dynamically handles endpoints that follow the consistent API semantics as mentioned above.
+The Kubernetes API resource used to declare API extensions is called [`CustomResourceDefinition`][CustomResourceDefinition] (`CRD` for short) and it is in the `apiextensions.k8s.io/v1` API group/version.
+When a `CRD` resource is created, the Kubernetes API server dynamically handles endpoints that follow the consistent API semantics as mentioned above.
 An API resource defined via a `CRD` feels just as native as the core Kubernetes APIs.
-The `CRD` defines the structure of the API resource for the API server to serve.
+The `CRD` defines the structure of the API resource for the Kubernetes API server to serve.

-The API server will ensure that any requests to create or update instances (we'll call this a `CustomResource` or `CR` for the remainder of this post to distinguish from the definition, `CRD` of the API itself) of the newly defined resource are valid: they contain only properties defined in the CRD and those properties contain valid values.
-Validation failures will cause the invalid request to be denied and failure messages will be returned to the client.
+The Kubernetes API server will ensure that any requests to create or update instances (we'll call this a `CustomResource` or `CR` for the remainder of this post to distinguish from the definition, `CRD` of the API itself) of the newly defined resource are valid: they contain only properties defined in the CRD and those properties contain valid values.
+Validation failures will cause the invalid request to be denied and failure messages returned to the client.

 There are a few ways to validate the contents when creating an instance of this CRD:

-- [OpenAPI schema][] validation, usually defined via comments in code and generated into CRD manifest via `controller-gen` (more details [below](#validating-properties-via-openapi-schema)).
+- [OpenAPI schema][] validation, usually defined via comments in code and generated into YAML manifests via `controller-gen` (more details [below](#validating-properties-via-openapi-schema)).
 Validation via OpenAPI schema is performed in-process by the Kubernetes API server, directly returning errors to the client.
 - Webhook validation, defined in code and deployed as part of controller manager pod (not discussed in this article).
 Validation happens by the API server sending requests to webhooks configured via the API, aggregating failures, and returning these to the client.
-- [Common Expression Language][] validation, usually defined via comments in code and generated into CRD manifest via `controller-gen` (more details [below](#validating-properties-via-common-expression-language-cel)).
+- [Common Expression Language][] validation, usually defined via comments in code and generated into YAML manifests via `controller-gen` (more details [below](#validating-properties-via-common-expression-language-cel)).
 Similar to OpenAPI schema validation, validation via CEL is performed in-process by the Kubernetes API server, directly returning errors to the client.

 OpenAPI schema validation is the most basic as it only allows for validating types, formats, required, etc, and only can validate a single property in isolation.
 This is simple to understand, implement, and has the possibility of client-side support by virtue of using the widely supported OpenAPI schema to define validation rules.

 [Webhook validation][] (also know as validating admission webhooks) is the most complex, requiring writing and deploying code, but with the complexity comes the most power: you can add any validation logic in your code, validate the whole resource, reach out to external systems... basically anything!